cettia/asity/1.0.0-Beta1/reference/index.md

 * **To write an Asity application**

-An Asity application is a collection of actions that consumes resources like `ServerHttpExchange` and `ServerWebSocket`.
+An Asity application is a collection of actions that handles resources like `ServerHttpExchange` and `ServerWebSocket`.
 Therefore, application should expose those actions to receive resources from the specific platform.
 To deal with resource, see [HTTP](#http) and [Websocket](#websocket) respectively.

 ---